William Francis Ganong: Early life and education

-He was born in Carleton (now West Saint John), New Brunswick, in 1864, the eldest of seven children.
-He is the brother of Susie, Arthur, Edwin, and Kit Ganong Whidden.
-At the age of seven, the family moved to St. Stephen where his father, James Harvey Ganong and uncle Gilbert Ganong established the now-famous Ganong Brothers candy factory.
+William Francis Ganong was born on February 19, 1864, in Saint John, in what was previously Carleton, in pre-confederation New Brunswick, the eldest child of James Harvey Ganong and Susan E. Brittain, both of whom descended from United Empire Loyalists.
+He had six younger siblings, including Susan, Arthur, Edwin, and Kit.
+When he was nine years old, his family moved to St. Stephen where his father, along with his uncle, Gilbert Ganong, established the Ganong Brothers candy factory.
 It was expected that young William would enter the family business when he came of age, but early on, he showed an interest in the natural world.
 These interests extended to botany, reading, maps, and exploring the countryside.
+He was encouraged by his grandfather, who also had a strong interest in nature.
 He also showed a talent for languages.
 Through his life he would come to have at least a working knowledge of French, German, Maliseet and Mi'kmaq.
 He was an early naturalist and by the age of seventeen, he had first-hand knowledge of numerous rivers and coastal areas of New Brunswick as well as the flora and fauna of the province.
 His explorations would continue throughout his life, both on his own and with one or more companions including Arthur H. Pierce, Mauran I. Furbish and George Upham Hay.
+He received education from public school in St. Stephen, while attending his last year of high school in Saint John.

-He attended the University of New Brunswick where he received a Bachelor of Arts degree in 1884 and his master's degree in 1886.
+Ganong attended the University of New Brunswick where he received a Bachelor of Arts degree in 1884 and his master's degree in 1886.
 The next year, he went to Boston where in 1887, he received an A.B. from Harvard University.
 He obtained a doctorate in biology from the University of Munich in 1894 and published two papers in the German language.
 It was probably at Harvard that he met Jean Murray Carman, sister of his friend and fellow Harvard student, New Brunswick poet Bliss Carman.
 They married in 1888.
 The marriage lasted thirty-two years until her death in 1920.
 They had no children.
+Ganong remarried on June 20, 1923, with Anna Hobbet, a geology teacher from Iowa.
+They had two children, William Francis Ganong Jr., a renowned physiologist, and Ann Ganong Seidler, professor of speech theory and children's author.